I’m Hank Leukart, a filmmaker, writer, and travel addict.

 I’ve traveled to over 50 countries while writing my travelogue, Without Baggage.
 My travel philosophy is to avoid all the things that kill the fun of travel — guides, pre-planned itineraries, and heavy luggage — and embrace independent adventure.
 On recent trips, I have hiked and paddled 370 miles across New Zealand's South Island, walked 580 miles across Spain on the Camino de Santiago, trekked 115 miles with my brother across Iceland, climbed 191 miles in Nepal over the Three Passes and to Everest Base Camp, backpacked in post-revolution Egypt, boated down the Congo River, cycled through Vietnam, snowshoed the Grand Canyon rim to rim to rim, packrafted Alaska’s Denali, and hiked in Chilean Patagonia.

-I’m also a filmmaker who has produced a variety of adventure-travel television shows for American television networks.
+I’m also a filmmaker who produces television shows for major content networks.
+I've produced documentary series like CNN’s Declassified and DIRECTV’s Religion of Sports, and I've also produced a wide-variety of adventure-travel series.
 I raced, literally around the world, as a producer for CBS’s The Amazing Race; survived weeks in the Panamanian jungle and Peruvian Amazon for Discovery’s Naked and Afraid, stalked prey in an intense manhunt through the Sierra Nevada for The CW’s Capture; kayaked and bushwhacked through a remote chain of Fijian islands for TNT’s 72 Hours; hiked across Morocco with a camera for ABC’s Expedition Impossible; and worked with expert marskmen, firing gatling guns and grenade launchers in the California desert, for History’s Top Shot.

 It’s a non sequitur, but, there was a time, not so long ago, when I worked as a software designer for Microsoft.
 And, yes, I’m the same Hank who wrote and published The Doom Hacker’s Guide (Henry Holt/MIS:Press), a 300-page book about the seminal computer game, Doom.
 The New York Times, The Wall Street Journal, US News & World Report, and People Magazine wrote about me and the book.